-2.1 Radio Listening Watch

-All VMRS and VTS users shall continuously monitor the VHF-FM channel for the sector in which they are transiting and respond promptly when hailed.
+2.1 RadioListeningWatchAll active and passive VTS participants in the VTS area shall continuouslymonitor or cause to be monitored the VHF-FM channel for the sector in whichthey are transiting and respond promptly when hailed.

-- a.
-In accordance with Federal Communication Commission regulations, no person may use the VTS frequencies designated in this section to transmit any information other than information necessary for the safety of vessel traffic. - b.
+Sector Transiting VTC VHF-FM Channel VTC Voice Call Passing Arrangements San Pedro Sector Ch-14 San Pedro Traffic Ch-14 Los Angeles Sector Ch-73 LA Pilot Station Ch-13 Long Beach Sector Ch-74 Long Beach Pilot Station Ch-13 a.
+In accordance with Federal Communication Commission regulations, no person may use the VTS frequencies designated in this section to transmit any information other than information necessary for the safety of vessel traffic. b.
 All transmissions on the VTS frequencies should be initiated on low power (1 watt).
-High power may only be used if low power communications are unsuccessful. - c.
-In the San Pedro Sector, all vessels should make passing arrangements with other vessels on VHF Channel 14 to allow monitoring by VTS. - d.
-In the Los Angeles and Long Beach Sectors, all vessels should make passing arrangements with other vessels on VHF Channel 13.
+High power may only be used if low power communications are unsuccessful. c. c.
+In the San Pedro Sector , all vessels should make passing arrangement with other vessels on VHF Channel 14 to allow monitoring by VTS. d.
+In the LA and LB Sectors, all vessels should make passing arrangements with other vessels on VHF Channel 13.
+2.2 Radiotelephone Equipment and Procedures on their be mad capable orts and communications required must be made to the appropriate VTC designated VHF-FM channel.
+All such reports and communications shall e using a radio that is maintained in effective operating condition and is of operation on the navigational bridge of the vessel or in the main station of a dredge.
+2.3 English Language Each re quired report must be made in the English language.
+2.4 Time Each re a. b. port required must specify time using: The zone time in effect in the VTS area and The 24-hour clock designation (e.g. 1800 instead of 6:00 p.m.)